csardo/javascript-patterns/perf-patterns/notes.md

   - Loading instant dependencies: Statically imported components are instantly available to the user
   - Optimizations: Statically imported modules can be statically analyzed and tree-shaken.
   - Large bundle size: When importing all modules, you might include code that won't be necessary

+<b>Dynamic import</b> - import parts of your code on demand.
+ - statically imported modules are all included in the final bundle of your app, even components that don't need to be rendered right away
+ - could lead to slow initial load (client needs to download/parse entire bundle)

+Implementation:
+ - In React, we can dynamically load a component by using `React.Suspense` with `React.lazy`.
+ - The Suspense component receives a fallback, that gets rendered while the client is fetching the bundle (like "loading..." text).

+Pros: faster load, smaller initial bundle size
+Cons: may shift layout if your fallback component is very different size than rendered component, may be longer loading times for user.
+Try to only lazy load components not used on initial render.